UT-SE-Research/iDFlakies/README.md

 ## Using iDFlakies on a Maven project

 One may use iDFlakies by just getting it from Maven Central or building it themselves.

-### Getting iDFlakies from Maven Central

-Add the plugin to a Maven project by modifying its pom.xml with the following.
+Add the following plugin to a Maven project by modifying its pom.xml with the following.

 ```xml
 <build>